Zeucy/GoogleCybersecurityCertification/README.md

 # GoogleCybersecurityCertification
-This repository showcases my projects from the Google Cybersecurity Professional Certificate.
+This repository showcases my projects from the Google Cybersecurity Professional Certificate courses.